Tax Talk – How different Investments Are Taxed

 We’re going to pretend the tax is kind of like a toll that we all go through.

 There are also a couple of different ways that you could have to pay the tax.
-You will have a base rate, similar to a car going thru the toll, which in this case is income tax, which is based at your current rate.
+You will have a base rate, similar to a car going thru the toll.
+Which in this case is income tax, which is based at your current rate.

 Traditional IRAs as well as any type of 401k or 403b or any type of retirement plan go into that tax-deferred column.
-Annuities are also tax-deferred vehicles.

 So to recap, if it’s just non-qualified money that means you saved it outside of any government-sponsored program, then it’s taxed based on how the vehicle itself is taxed, however, if it s a government-sponsored program, that is the driver and determines how the account is taxed.